CadenMitchell/kodebyter/README.md

 4) Coded in Python for speed and stability.
 5) Can be used along with email, social media, and direct messaging apps for easy sharing.
 6) Is completely free and open source.
 Feel free to modify this source and make it your own.
-7) Easy to use GUI setup based on Kivy.

 _Get it today on [Reborn OS](https://rebornos.wordpress.com) repositories!_